 Ingredients and Substitutions

 Monk fruit sweetener is a non-nutritive natural sweetener that’s much sweeter than regular white sugar, so only a very small amount is needed in this recipe.
-It’s made from monk fruit (also called lo han guo) which is a fruit native to China.
-It’s a popular choice for keto and low-carb desserts.
+It’s made from monk fruit (also called luo han guo) which is a fruit native to China.
+It’s a popular choice for keto and low-carb desserts, like this monk fruit cake, which is another one of my favorites.

 Monk fruit doesn’t raise blood sugar, so it’s a great option for people who need to be mindful of this.
 It’s often available at health food stores, or it’s easy to find online.
 I used pure liquid monk fruit sweetener, but if yours is not pure and is mixed with other sweeteners, start with 1 teaspoon, then taste the fudge “batter” and increase the amount if needed.